OmniBrainBench: A Comprehensive Multimodal Benchmark for Brain Imaging Analysis Across Multi-stage Clinical Tasks: Experiments and Analysis

 \subsection{Discussion}

-{We aim to collaborate with the community to develop high-quality brain imaging benchmarks reflecting real clinical needs and align the model safety with human preferences.
+We aim to collaborate with the community to develop high-quality brain imaging benchmarks reflecting real clinical needs and align the model safety with human preferences.
 With these improvements, we plan real-world validation to assess practical efficacy.
 Crucially, while~\ourbench~is more comprehensive and clinically relevant than prior benchmarks, it cannot replace final clinical evaluation for safety.
-Instead, it serves as an experimental arena to accurately assess MLLM performance, providing a critical preliminary step that reduces costs before expensive real-world deployments.}
+Instead, it serves as an experimental arena to accurately assess MLLM performance, reducing costs before expensive real-world deployments.